Are You Making These Dog Training Mistakes?

 Blaming the dog.

 It is very easy to blame the dog for any lack of progress when it comes to training.
-However, try to remember you are his human teacher and he is a dog.
-Try and see things from his point of view.
+However, try to remember you are the human teacher and they a dog.
+Try and see things from their point of view.